mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

     });

 Note that the listener function has a parameter called `node`.
-This is the node that the user context-clicked to invoke the menu.
+This is the node in the page that the user context-clicked to invoke the menu.
 You can use it to determine whether your item should be shown.

 You can both specify declarative contexts and listen for contexts in a content script.
 In that case, the declarative contexts are evaluated first.
 If they